ErwanBarbedor/Plume_-_TextEngine/readme.md

 The syntax is quite similar to that of LaTeX.

+Note : In the examples shown, superfluous spaces have been removed for clarity.

 ### Simple text
 You can write directly almost any text it will be rend as is.